Best 3 Methods to Recover Deleted Folders on Mac

 Method 3: Restore Deleted Folder from Time Machine

-If you use Time Machine to automatically backup your data, you can enter it to restore the deleted folder from an earlier backup.
+If you use Time Machine to automatically back up your data, you can enter it to restore the deleted folder from an earlier backup.

 To recover a deleted folder from Time Machine: